guillemborrell/gtable/docs/motivation.rst

 something that makes sense, therefore you have to code very little.
 For instance, take the ``join`` method of a dataframe.
 It does just what it has to do, and it is definitely not trivial.
-Unfortunately, that overhead is too much for us.
+Unfortunately, that overhead is too much for some use cases.

 We are in the typical situation where abstractions are not for free.
 The higher the level, the slower the computation.
 This is a kind of a *second law of Thermodynamics* applied to numerical computing.
-And there are abstractions that are tremendously useful to **us**.
+And there are abstractions that are tremendously useful.
 A Dataframe is not a dictionary of arrays.
 It can be indexed by row and by column, and it can operate as a whole, and on any imaginable portion of it.
 It can sort, group, joing, merge...
 You name it.
 But if you want to compute the